A running list of books I recommend to dog owners

 The New Behaviorism by John Staddon

 This is a lengthy, textbook-esque foray into the foundations of behavioral science.
-It’s not light reading and I wouldn’t recommend it across the board to every dog owner — but depending on your interest level in science, particularly operant conditioning, it can be incredibly interesting.
+It’s not light reading.
+I wouldn’t recommend it across the board to every dog owner!
+But depending on your interest level in science, particularly operant conditioning, it can be incredibly interesting to peruse.

 John Staddon was also a guest on Ivan Balabanov’s Training Without Conflict podcast.